-Butter pecan ice cream is a classic flavor combination, but not everyone is a fan of the nut, which is why I created this recipe sans pecans.
+Butter pecan ice cream is a classic flavor combination, but not everyone is a fan of pecans, which is why I created this recipe sans pecans.
 I always loved the flavor of butter pecan ice cream, but wished that I could have it without the pecans.
-I decided to make my own butter-no-pecan ice cream since I couldn’t find it in stores.
+I decided to make my own butter-no-pecan ice cream since I couldn't find it in stores.
 It’s got the same flavor you know and love, and is perfect to serve with other desserts that already have major crunch.
 It’s made with simple ingredients and is a great recipe to make with your kids on a hot day.

 Table of Contents